issus/CelestialADB-Desktop/README.md

 ![image](https://cloud.githubusercontent.com/assets/1425724/25770493/1be0c16a-31f4-11e7-9032-3cdaa514beed.png)

 Just enter your details, and an authorisation code will be Emailed to you automatically to make sure you're a real person!
+Note that your password will eventually be stored on your computer in *plain text*.
+The Altium Database UDL file requires a plain text password in it - there is no way that I'm aware of around this.
+Your password must meet the [AzureSQL password complexity requirements](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy) - the software will try to enforce this.

 3. Activate your account, using the code emailed to you: